polterguy/camphora-five/help-files/Camphora Five/02 - Creating your first app.md

 you'll need to copy your app for some reasons.

 Your app declarations are actually simply Hyperlambda files, which you can find in your user's home folder.
-However, be careful if you edit these files, since if the the file's content becomes invalid, you can no longer generate your app.
+However, be careful if you edit these files manually, since if the the file's content becomes invalid, you can no longer generate your app.

 ### Responsive CRUD apps